reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 Since any program that attempts to model a slice of reality is always battling against the aforementioned metaphysical quandaries it's useful to establish some axiomatic anchor points that we can tether ourselves to.
 Let's begin, working from the most general to most specific:

-1. **It's impossible to really know whether a user has read an article.** Again, no Neuralink API.
+1. **It's impossible to really know whether a reader has read an article.** Again, no Neuralink API.
 What we're really looking to do is establish degrees of plausibility given the information and infrastructure available to us.

 2. **You can't trust client input.** Given our information (scroll position and time) and infrastructure (the web) it's important to keep in mind that any client request received by the server is untrustworthy.
 It doesn't matter how fancy the client-side algorithms are.
 Any request can be forged.

-3. **There must be a binary threshold somewhere.** We've acknowledged that our inputs are fuzzy, but ultimately we need to reduce the state of the relationship between any given user to any given article to a binary value.
-Yes, user *X* did read article *Y* or no, user *X* did not read article *Y*.
+3. **There must be a binary threshold somewhere.** We've acknowledged that our inputs are fuzzy, but ultimately we need to reduce the state of the relationship between any given reader to any given article to a binary value.
+Yes, reader *X* did read article *Y* or no, reader *X* did not read article *Y*.

 4. **You can't un-read something you've read.** This might sound obvious but it's actually really helpful.
 Mutability increases the complexity of a system dramatically.
 If a piece of data must be mutable, the ramifications can at least be mitigated by narrowing the paths and limits of mutation.